Perilymphatic Fistula Treatment & Management

 Preoperative Details

-The definitive treatment of perilymphatic fistula (PLF) is surgical exploration with grafting of the fistula.
+The definitive treatment for perilymphatic fistula (PLF) is surgical exploration, with grafting of the fistula.
 Early repair of PLF offers the potential for resolution of vestibular symptoms and preservation of residual auditory function.
 Many authors recommend immediate surgical exploration when the likelihood of perilymphatic fistula (PLF) is high.
 The timing of surgical exploration in the less-defined case is controversial.
 Depending on strict diagnostic criteria risks underdiagnosis of the disease, whereas overzealous exploration of all patients with auditory and vestibular complaints risks performing many procedures that, in retrospect, are unnecessary.
 Meyerhoff and Pollock have recommended that the patient become intimately involved in the decision-making process.

 Intraoperative Details